arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 02.10.16
+Adolf Eichmann dabbled massively in the logistics of killing Jews.
+Another one from *Kafka*.

 ### 02.09.16
 A bildungsroman is "a novel dealing with one person's formative years or spiritual education."
 I came across this term in *Kafka on the Shore*, a book (quite good